Recycling Your Content Marketing

-Of course, the Learning Center is also an example of content marketing, and represents a significant investment of this company’s time and energy over many years – just look at the list of topics to the left, and the number of articles available for your perusal.
-We generally publish one article or podcast each month.
+Of course, this blog is also an example of content marketing, and represents a significant investment of this company’s time and energy over many years – just look at the list of topics to the left, and the number of articles available for your perusal.
+We generally publish one article each month.

 The bottom line is, we wouldn’t do it if it weren’t worth it.
 Because of Google Analytics, it’s possible to quantify exactly how effective the Learning Center is for driving visitors to our website:

 - Eight of the top 10 most popular pages on the entire site are Learning Center articles.